LeandroParisi/revise-certo.frontend-template/README.md

 ## Guidelines:
 1. Brand colors are on assets -> style -> colors
 2. If you are able to use TS please do it
+3. If you use VSCode please install the recommended extensions on this repo so that your DEVExp is better (your VS code should auto request the installation)

 ## File structure:
 1. Assets: